-Switch#show fips status Switch and Stacking are running in fips mode or Switch#show fips status Switch and Stacking are not running in fips mode
+Switch#show fips status Switch is running in fips mode or Switch#show fips status Switch is not running in fips mode

-&lt;sup>4 RADIUS traffic should be always tunneled over the TLS protocol in the Approved mode of operation and if the RADIUS traffic is configured alone without the tunneling protocol (i.e. TLS), it is considered as Non-approved service and shall not be used in Approved mode of operation.
+5 RADIUS traffic should be always tunneled over the TLS protocol in the Approved mode of operation and if the RADIUS traffic is configured alone without the tunneling protocol (i.e. TLS), it is considered as Non-approved service and shall not be used in Approved mode of operation.